Kandi Technologies: Other developments

 In November 2020, Hindenburg Research, a short-selling investment firm, released a report accusing Kandi of faking at least 55% of its sales.

-On the 7th of December, Kandi's chairman released a response addressing Hindenburg's short seller report.
+On 7 December, Kandi's chairman released a response addressing Hindenburg's short seller report.
 Kandi responded to the report with a statement claiming that, "Kandi believes that the report contains numerous errors, misstatements of historical facts, inaccurate conclusions, and superfluous opinions."

 In December 2017, Kandi acquired the battery technology company Jinhua An Kao.

 In 2018, Kandi transitioned into longer-range electric vehicles with the K23 and EX3 models, claiming that its SUV crossover hybrids have more storage capacity than its other offerings.

 Kandi acquired Sportsman Country LLC for $10 million in June 2018, which will facilitate the dealer relationships for Kandi's EX3 electric vehicles.

-Jiangsu’s Development and Reform Commission approved Kandi with one of three EV manufacturing licenses.
+Jiangsu's Development and Reform Commission approved Kandi with one of three EV manufacturing licenses.
 EVs qualify for subsidies offered by China's central and local governments, on an average of $10,000 per vehicle.
 EVs are waived from Chinese megacities' license plate fees that apply to vehicles with internal combustion engines, on an average of $14,000 per license plate.

 Kandi faced low EV sales in the first quarter of 2019 due to the delay of government subsidies and restructuring of the JV.
 They planned to increase production for the remaining portion of 2019, and to have a non-binding framework agreement with DiDi to deliver 300,000 EVs over the next five years.